Endress+Hauser: Automated, configuration-specific documentation

 This enables Endress+Hauser to automatically generate and deliver documentation tailored precisely to the corresponding order configuration.

-Integrating the product model and the information model via the knowledge graph is a strategic step toward fully automated, variant-driven documentation, and parson played a key role in this process.
-They supported us in system implementation and conceptual and structural design.
-Their expertise in product modeling, metadata concepts, and information architecture was particularly crucial in enabling us to establish a robust, scalable foundation for our future documentation strategy.
+Linking the product model and the information model via the knowledge graph represents a strategic step for us toward end-to-end automated, variant-driven documentation. parson not only supported us during system implementation but also played a key role in shaping the conceptual and structural design.
+Their expertise in product modeling, metadata architecture, and information architecture was particularly instrumental in establishing a robust and scalable foundation for our future documentation strategy.

 Thomas Ziesing, Technical Content & Translation Process Manager, Endress+Hauser Group Services AG (quote translated from German)